Shortlisted for Sports Business Awards

 We would like to thank Sport England and RLWC2021 for backing this vision.
 It is only through the support of our friends and partnerships that we are able to deliver brilliant programmes like these.
 We are grateful to every volunteer, and their support teams and families, for their passion, ideas, and hard work.
 I would also like to thank the colleagues at all levels of Community Integrated Care who have worked tirelessly to make this project possible.
 We hope that they feel proud that their hard work has been recognised at these Sports Business Awards.”

-The finalists will be announced at The Kia Oval on Thursday 18th November.
+The finalists will be announced today in a ceremony at The Kia Oval.